Why is it important to address return-to-work?

 Early intervention

-Reintegration at the workplace should be considered, if possible, at the earliest possible stage of medical treatment (taking into account medical confidentiality), or in conjunction with or vocational , depending on the situation of the individual worker.
+Reintegration at the workplace should be considered, if possible, at the earliest possible stage of medical treatment (taking into account medical confidentiality), or in conjunction with Medical rehabilitation aims at restoring the functional or mental ability and quality of life of people with physical or mental impairments or disabilities. or Vocational (or occupational) rehabilitation aims at enabling people with physical or mental impairments or disabilities to overcome barriers to accessing, maintaining or returning to employment or another useful occupation. , depending on the situation of the individual worker.
 The longer the duration of the sickness absence, the more barriers workers experience to return to work and the lower their chance of a successful return to work.

 How to ensure a successful return-to-work? (next section)